 How to Get a Residence Permit for Germany

-A residence permit allows you to stay legally in Germany for a specific period.
+A residence permit allows you to stay in Germany for a specific period.
 There are various types of residence permits depending on your purpose, such as employment, family reunification, self-employment, or studies.
-This article focuses on obtaining a residence permit for employment.

 Types of Residence Permits